accordproject/techdocs/docs/accordproject.md

 Beyond a core technology for executable legal templates, Accord Project is building a rich ecosystem which includes community-contributed content based on that technology:

-- [Model Repository](https://models.accordproject.org/) : a repository of open source Concerto data models for use in templates
+- [Model Repository](https://models.accordproject.org/) : a repository of open-source Concerto data models for use in templates
-- [Template Library](https://templates.accordproject.org/) : a library of open source Clause and Contract templates for various legal domains (supply-chain, loans, intellectual property, etc.)
+- [Template Library](https://templates.accordproject.org/) : a library of open-source Clause and Contract templates for various legal domains (supply-chain, loans, intellectual property, etc.)

 Several tools are also available to facilitate authoring of Accord Project templates:

 - [Template Studio](https://studio.accordproject.org/): a Web-based editor for Accord Project templates
 - [VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin): an Accord Project extension to the popular [Visual Studio Code](https://visualstudio.microsoft.com/)

-## Open Source Community
+## Open-Source Community

-The Accord Project technology is being developed as open source.
+The Accord Project technology is being developed as open-source.
 All the software packages are being actively maintained on [GitHub](https://github.com/accordproject) and we encourage organizations and individuals to contribute requirements, documentation, issues, new templates, and code.

 Join the Accord Project Technology Working Group <a href="https://docs.google.com/forms/d/e/1FAIpQLScmPLO6vflTKFTRTJXiopCjGEvS5mMeH-ZlBnuStiQ3U4k19A/viewform">Slack channel</a> to get involved!